 I often get asked about the recipe for these delicious treats.
 When you switch to a paleo or ketogenic way of eating, it is often difficult to come to terms with losing many of your favourite snacks.
 Finding clean alternatives to snack on is usually very difficult because they either taste nothing like the original or just downright awful!
 Bounty bars were one of my favourite chocolates, so I was very happy when I first found a recipe for them.

-I have no idea where the original recipe came from, but I have made these so many times and changed the recipe a few times, so I will share the one I am using now.
-One thing I have noticed is that keto recipes often use a huge amount of sweetener which I just cannot tolerate.
-I don’t have such a sweet tooth!
-So my recipe only calls for a small amount of sweetener, please taste your mixture and adjust as necessary before putting these delicious chocolate treats together.
+I have no idea where the original recipe came from, but I have made these so many times and changed the recipe a few times, so I will share my own version of these, which I am using now.
+I love them!Continue reading

 Dr Myhill’s latest book arrived in the mail today!
 It’s a Paleo-ketogenic cookbook called “The PK Cookbook – Go Paleo-Keto and get the best of both worlds“.
 It’s not yet been released publicly, the release date is set for 10 October 2017, but I managed to get a copy on early release and love what I’ve seen so far.
 Click the link above to pre-order your copy.